vistimi/terraform-aws-microservice/README.md

 # AWS microservice terraform module

-Terraform module which creates a microservice that works for all EC2 instances.
+Terraform module which creates a microservice that works for all Fargate/EC2 instances.
 The applications can range from deploying general purpose applications, machine learning training. machine learning inference, high performance computing and more.

-The purpose is to unify under one confguration a general purpose deployment to reduce the technical debt on the infrastructure.
-It is a simple, safe and scalable way to deploy applications with containers. it is also a great alternative to Sagemaker, it will be 40% cheaper but will require some work on the infrastructure for deploying it.

-The configuration aims to support Kubernetes and have the same modules for other cloud providers.
+There are already some terraform microservices available, however they offer low variety in configurations and usually only supports Fargate.
+Here you have access to all EC2 instances with easy configuration.

+## data platforms or frameworks

+Data platforms are a great way to simply and efficiently manage your AI lifecycle from training to deployment.
+However they are quite pricy and only work for data application.
+Some frameworks like ray.io will offer easily lifecycle management from local machine to complex cloud deployment for ML projects.
+If your application is only oriented towards ML, you should probably use those tools.

+If you want to unify your infrastructure under terraform, use this module.
+Terraform covers a wide range of cloud providers, hence reducing dependability over one provider/platform.

+## Specificities

+- heterogeneous clusters, consisting of different instance types
+- Parallelizing data processing with autoscaling

 The microservice has the following specifications: